NishchayAnand/software-engineering/System Design/HLD/Data Stores/Notes.md

 1. **If the system grows in a particular way, what are our options for coping with the growth?**
 2. **How can we add computing resources to handle the additional load?**

-Load can be described with a few numbers which we can _load parameters_.
+Load can be described with a few numbers using few of parameters, often termed as **load parameters**:

-### Load Parameters

 1. Requests per second to a web server.
 2. Ratio of reads to writes in a database.